wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 The RADI tag value MUST be a uint32 representing the server's estimate of the accuracy of MIDP in seconds.
 Servers MUST ensure that the true time is within (MIDP-RADI, MIDP+RADI) at the time they transmit the response message.
-RADI MUST be at least 3 seconds.

-RADI is at least 3 seconds to ensure that leap seconds do not affect the observed correctness of roughtime servers.
+The value of the RADI tag MUST be at least 3 seconds.
+Otherwise leap seconds will impact the observed correctness of roughtime servers.

 ### CERT